leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 ### Execute

-After decoding an instruction, we'll need to execute it.
-This step involves performing an arithmetic operation on one or more of the registers.
+The execution step involves performing an arithmetic operation on one or more of the registers.
 For example, let's consider the **Swap** operation:

-In our virtual machine, we have a register file containing three registers that we can read and write to.
-So suppose we want to swap the data in register 1 with the data in register 2:
+In our virtual machine, there's a register file containing three arithmetic registers.
+Now let's say we want to swap the data in register 1 with the data in register 2:

 {% plantuml %}
 node "Data: 200" <<Register 1>> as a node "Data: 300" <<Register 2>> as b
 {% endplantuml %}

-First, we need to copy the data of register 1 into a temporary register (which in our case is register 3):
+First, we'll copy the data of register 1 into a temporary register (which in our case is register 3):

 {% plantuml %}
 node "Data: 200" <<Register 1>> as a